urahyou/AI_CLEAN/README.md

 * The demonstration can be checked in "mydemo.ipynb".
 * If you want to rerun the "create_dataset_new.ipynb" file and the "new_train.ipynb" file, maybe you need to download the h5 dataset from "https://github.com/wubenjamin/neural-interferometry/tree/main" or "https://pan.baidu.com/s/1VjEG03kRM4ZBs7desGSM9Q?pwd=ri84"
 * You may need to use lfs to download the pt file.
+* If have any questions, please feel free to contact me via 2726717369@qq.com.